 – Andra from Our World to Wander// Follow Andra on Facebook

 “We love holidaying in Thailand, it is a good sized country with so much to offer for any traveller.
 Beaches, Islands, mountains and so much history.
 The temples are utterly incredible, but it is the people who really make this country so appealing, they are always so friendly.

 As a family travelling though, Thailand is such an affordable destination.
 We rarely pay more than $50 AU for accommodation and good meals are inexpensive.
 Transport is cheap too, whether it is an internal flight, long bus ride or a tuk tuk.

 On our last trip, we stayed down on the Island of Phi Phi.
 This was not a spot I thought we’d actually ever go to as it is known as such a party place.
 But, it was fabulous.
 We stayed out of the main village, well away from the loud music that starts up as the sun falls.
 The small hidden beaches were great to spend time on and we also hired a boat for a day to see Maya Bay and the other local islands.
 It cost about $50 for the whole day with just us on board, so there was no hurry and no set schedule.
-Bangkok is also a fabulous place to visit with a family, we wrote about it here.”
+Bangkok is also a fabulous place to visit with a family.”